03v1.0Jun 4, 2026

 The agent works inside a sealed container (a sandbox), the way a new contributor works after being handed a repository and a ticket.
 It has a shell, a file editor, and a tool that lets it screenshot whatever the running app renders.
 It reads the existing code, makes its changes, checks its own work, and signals when it believes the feature is done.

 It doesn't know it's in an evaluation.
 The rubric and the map of decision points are nowhere in its environment.
-We also scrub the repository of anything that would give the game away: the commit history is rewritten and the origin removed, so the project looks like an ordinary internal product rather than a test fixture assembled the day before.
+We also scrub the repository of anything that would give the game away.
+The commit history is rewritten and the origin removed, so the project looks like an ordinary internal product rather than a test fixture assembled the day before.

 The work gets scored

 Two things guard these scores.
 A navigator steps through the finished app's screens and states automatically, capturing what actually renders, so the scoring agent grades the running product and not just its source code.
-And each item is scored by the same agent run on models from three different AI labs, with the median taken as the score, so no single vendor's blind spot decides it alone.
+And each item is scored by the same agent run using models from three different AI labs, with the median taken as the score, so no single vendor's blind spot decides it alone.

 The scores get audited